 How do you childproof bifold doors?

 Some bi-fold doors—including Origin’s—are fitted with “finger safe” gaskets.
-These act as a cushion if a child—or indeed an adult—gets his or her fingers caught between the door and the jamb.
+These act as a cushion if a child—or indeed an adult—gets his or her fingers caught between the door sashes.

 Additionally, many bi-fold doors have: